 In addition, active, affiliate, retired, honorary, lifetime and student members have access to the association’s listserv, which is an invaluable tool for discussion of current topics.
 Through email, members can access the expertise of professional peers by simply posting a question or commenting on a previous post.

 Your OCCMA membership also affords you meaningful networking opportunities with your peers at various conferences offered throughout the year, including the annual summer conference held in July (for which OCCMA members receive a discounted registration fee), the Northwest Regional Managers Conference held in the spring, and our fall training workshop during the League of Oregon Cities’ Annual Conference in September/October.

 Dues vary depending on membership classifications.
 For those joining mid-year, the dues are cut in half after July 1st of each year.

-COOPERATING Individuals who work for an employer who does business with and has close ties to one or more units of local government.
-Cooperating members shall hold no office or vote or have access to the listserv and members-only page of the website.
+COOPERATING: Individuals who work for an employer who does business with and has close ties to one or more units of local government.
+Cooperating members shall hold no office or vote, or have access to the OCCMA listserv or members-only website.

 An individual who was not previously a member of OCCMA but who now resides in Oregon and has had a career in local government management that would have made them eligible as an active member in OCCMA may become a retired member upon approval of the majority of the Board.

-HONORARY Honorary members shall be chosen based on their contributions to the Association and/or to the field of city or county management in Oregon.
-Honorary membership shall be conferred by a Board vote at any regular business meeting.
+HONORARY: Honorary members shall be chosen based on their contributions to the Association and/or to the field of city or county management in Oregon.
+Honorary membership shall be conferred by a Board vote at any regular meeting.
 Honorary members shall pay no dues, hold no office, or vote.
-Honorary members have access to the listserv and members-only page of the website.
+Honorary membership is bestowed for an indefinite period.